The French Capital in a Nutshell: 24 Hours in Paris

 TRANSPORTATION: Château Rouge → Châtelet via Métro 4 (11 min, 3 stops, €2.15)

-Close-up view of the Notre-Dame Cathedral's intricate facade in Paris.
+Close-up view of the Notre-Dame Cathedral's intricate facade during 24 hours in Paris.

 Shakespeare and Company

 Make your way across the Seine to Shakespeare and Company, a historic bookstore where iconic writers of the “Lost Generation” gathered.
-Photography within the shop is discouraged to give privacy to readers, so you’ll have to go inside yourself to see the interior!
-The shop is a haven for book lovers with antique novels and cozy corners for curling up and reading – an ideal escape to take reprieve in during this long travel day (even though there's typically a bit of a wait to get inside).
+Photography is discouraged to give privacy to readers, so you’ll have to go inside yourself to see the interior!
+The shop is a haven for book lovers with antique novels and cozy corners to curl up and read in—an ideal escape for a moment of reprieve during this long travel day (even though there's typically a wait to get inside).

 The iconic facade of Shakespeare and Company bookstore in Paris, with vintage signs and window displays.